-Container Service for Kubernetes supports SGX-based confidential computing in a managed cluster.
-This feature enables simplified management and delivery of trusted or confidential applications at reduced costs.
-Confidential computing ensures the integrity and confidentiality of data and code in public clouds.
+Container Service for Kubernetes supports Intel Software Guard Extensions (SGX)-based confidential computing in a managed cluster.
+This feature simplifies management and delivery of trusted or confidential applications at reduced costs.
+Confidential computing ensures the integrity and confidentiality of data and code in public clouds and prevents access from cloud vendors.
 For more information about how to create a managed Kubernetes cluster for confidential computing, see Create a managed Kubernetes cluster that supports confidential computing.

 - Worker nodes must be ECS Bare Metal instances of the ecs.ebmhfg5.2xlarge type.
 This instance type supports Intel SGX.

 - The SGX driver and SGX Platform Software (PSW) are automatically installed during node initialization.